wzszsw/sql-benchmark/README.md

 💡 **Overall**: easy-query shows superior performance in most single-record operations and complex queries (especially aggregations and joins).
 JOOQ demonstrates better performance in simple COUNT queries and batch insert operations.

-⚠️ **Important Note on Data Stability**: The test results show **very high variance** (large error margins), with some confidence intervals including negative values.
-This indicates significant instability in the benchmark results.
-For more reliable performance comparisons, it is recommended to:
+⚠️ **Important Note on Data Stability**: The original test results showed very high variance.
+This has been improved with the following optimizations:
-- Increase measurement iterations (from 5 to 10-20)
+- Increased warmup iterations (from 3 to 5) and time (from 1s to 3s)
-- Extend warmup time (from 1s to 3-5s)
+- Increased measurement iterations (from 5 to 10) and time (from 2s to 3s)
-- Use multiple forks (from 1 to 3-5)
+- Using multiple JVM forks (from 1 to 3) for more stable results
-- Ensure a clean test environment with minimal background processes
+- All frameworks now run in **autocommit mode without explicit transaction management** for fair comparison

 ---

 ## 📊 Overview

-This is a **standalone** comprehensive performance benchmark comparing **easy-query** and **JOOQ** using JMH (Java Microbenchmark Harness).
+This is a **standalone** comprehensive performance benchmark comparing **easy-query**, **JOOQ**, and **Hibernate** using JMH (Java Microbenchmark Harness).

 > **Talk is cheap, show me the code and benchmarks!**

-This project provides objective benchmark data to prove that easy-query is not just a JOOQ clone, but offers significant advantages in both performance and usability.
+This project provides objective benchmark data to prove that easy-query is not just a JOOQ clone, but offers significant advantages in both performance and usability compared to other popular ORM frameworks.

 ### ✨ Standalone Project